 Colin Elliott and his band, ‘Live Issue’ literally made history in Nashville by becoming the first country band from Ireland and only the second group from the British Isles to perform on the stage of the famous Grand Ole Opry in Nashville.
 Colin was later invited to appear at the Opry in a solo capacity on several subsequent occasions, including shows from the famous Ryman Auditorium.
 With further appearances in Opryland venues on an almost annual basis, Colin is now considered somewhat of a ‘regular’ in Nashville music circles.

-In 2017 and 2018 Colin toured the United States again and fulfilled a busy schedule of concert invitations including venues in Tennessee, Alabama and Georgia as well as hosting the famous Ernest Tubb Midnight Jamboree in Nashville, which was broadcast across the world on WSM Radio and Music City Television.
+In 2017, 2018 and 2019 Colin toured the United States again and fulfilled a busy schedule of concert invitations including venues in Florida, North Carolina, Tennessee, Alabama and Georgia as well as hosting the famous Ernest Tubb Midnight Jamboree in Nashville, which was broadcast across the world on WSM Radio and Music City Television.

 Colin Elliott’s Christian faith influences his life and music.
 He gave his life to the Lord when he was only 8 years old through the ministry of evangelist, Dick Saunders and is currently one of the hardest working Gospel singers in the United Kingdom.
 Colin has been involved in Gospel music both in groups and as a solo artist for over 30 years.
 He started singing at the age of fourteen and has been on the road ever since.
 Colin was also recently appointed as secretary of the Gospel Music Association of Northern Ireland.

 The last few years have seen Colin and Live Issue release their fourth album entitled “Every Road,” record a one hour television special broadcast on Revelation TV and release two DVDs.
 As well as completing several very successful tours of the United States, they opened the ‘International Country Music Festival’ at the Odyssey Arena in Belfast in March 2012.